orbeon/orbeon-forms-doc/form-runner/component/date.md

 ## Native date picker

-On iOS, the native iOS date picker will be used unless you've selected Request Desktop Website in Safari. [\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md) As browser support for the native date picker on the desktop has improved over the year, and the native date picker is better supported by screen readers, you may want to always use the native date picker.
-You can do this by setting the following property:
+On iOS, the native iOS date picker is used by default, unless users enabled Request Desktop Website in Safari, in which case they will see the same behavior as they would on the desktop.

+[\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md) As browser support for the native date picker on desktop has improved over the year, and since it is better supported by screen readers, you may want to use the native date picker not only on mobile but also on desktop.
+You can achieve this by setting the property mentioned below.
+When doing so, the date format is determined by the browser based on the user's locale.
+Consequently, the properties `oxf.xforms.format.input.date` and `oxf.xforms.format.output.date` have no effect on the format of the native date picker.

 ```xml
 <property